School Health Personnel Immunization and Disease Reporting

 Application and instructions to report immunization status of students in your school (K-12).

-Annual Immunization Status Report - Due February 1, 2022
+Annual Immunization Status Report (Reports are due December 1, 2022)

 - User Guide: Annual Immunization Status Report (AISR) Online Reporting Tool (PDF)